 A False Reality

-You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.
+The truth is that this spiritual/secular division is a false reality.
+Life in Jesus doesn’t have this separation.
+The gospel is meant to dominate every area of life.
+When Jesus asked a religious leader if he knew what a God-pleasing life was, the man said, “You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.”
+And then Jesus agreed – he had it right!
 (Luke 10:27)

 Whether you eat or drink, or whatever you do, do all to the glory of God.
 (1 Corinthians 10:31)

 The thing is, unifying life under the gospel is critical if we’re going to live as we should and impact this world for Jesus.
-If we yield pieces of life to a separate secular compartment, those pieces will weigh us down in compromise.
+If we yield pieces of life to a separate, secular compartment, those pieces will weigh us down in compromise.
 They’ll continually fight against Jesus living in us as he should.

 Money and the Spiritual-Secular Divide

 It’s easy to fall into this way of thinking.
-For example, it’s easy to think that the money I give to the church belongs to God and the rest belongs to me.
-This is unbiblical, because all we have belongs to Jesus.
+For example, it’s easy to think that the money I give to the church belongs to God, and the rest belongs to me.
+This is unbiblical because all we have belongs to Jesus.